aeecleclair/CalypSSO/README.md

 # CalypSSO

+Node project build as a Python module for Hyperion.
+CalypSSO is composed of:

-A small and static Next.js frontend for Hyperion
+- A small and static Next.js frontend for Hyperion

 ## Next.js development